-The Department of Veterans Affairs is a strong community partner for the NCSP program and supports a number of VA NCSP fellows each year.
-The VA NCSP fellows have a commitment to research addressing health and policy issues relevant to Veterans and reflecting priority areas in the Department of Veterans Affairs.
-VA NCSP Scholars have opportunities for conducting clinical work, research, and applying for policy internships within the Department of Veterans Affairs as part of their fellowship.
+The Department of Veterans Affairs is a strong community partner for the NCSP and supports a number of VA NCSP fellows each year.
+The VA NCSP fellows have a commitment to conducting research addressing health and policy issues relevant to veterans and reflecting priority areas in the Department of Veterans Affairs.
+VA NCSP fellows participate in activities at their designated VA Medical Center, as well as participate fully in the overall NCSP program at the affiliated institution.
+Learn More

 VA Advanced Fellowships Program for NCSP Clinician Scholars